SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 plot(sol; label = ["S(t)" "I(t)" "R(t)" "u₄(t)"])
 ```

-Note, when using `ConstantRateJump`s, `MassActionJump`s, and bounded
+Note that in general, the ODE derivative `f(du, u, p, t)` could modify any
-`VariableRateJump`s, the ODE derivative function `f(du, u, p, t)` can modify
+element in `du` which the jump rate functios depend on.
+In this section, `f(du,
-any states in `du` that the corresponding jump rate functions depend on.
-Any
+u, p, t)` does not modify the jump rates so it is safe to couple them with any
-jump that depends on a continuous variable will trigger a recomputation of the
+type of jump and use any type of aggregator.
+However, the implementation does
-derivative by setting `u_modified` to `true`.
-However, ensure that all bounds
+not enforce this requirement, so one must be careful.
+Alternatively, when
-including continuous variables are also respected over `rateinverval`.
-If one
+`f(du, u, p, t)` *does* modify variables that affect the jump rate, we have to
-cannot ensure the bounds hold, then one must use a general `VariableRateJump`
+implement another strategy as described in the next [next Section](@ref
-as described in the next section.
-See the [next Section](@ref VariableRateJumpSect] for more details.
+VariableRateJumpSect].

 ## [Adding a general VariableRateJump that Depends on a Continuously Evolving Variable](@id VariableRateJumpSect)